tribbloid/spookystuff/README.md

     ```val sc = new SparkContext(new SparkConf().setMaster("local[${MaxConcurrency},${MaxRetry}]"))```
 5. That's it, you can start writing queries, run them and see the results immediately.

+### Deploy to Cluster
+- Make sure PhantomJS is installed on all cluster nodes.

+### Deploy to Amazon EC2

 Query/Programming Guide
 -----------
 [This is a stub]